creoapp/documentation/docs/drafts/View.md

 ```

 ### Scroll content
 A scroll view allows users to browse content that’s larger than the visible area.
 As people swipe, flick, drag, tap, and pinch, a scroll view follows the gesture, revealing or zooming content in a way that feels natural.
-A scroll view itself has no appearance, but does display transient scrolling indicators as people interact with it.
+A scroll view itself has no appearance but does display transient scrolling indicators as people interact with it.

 ![Creo](images/view2.png)

-In order to configure ScrollView you need to set a template for a View (see CustomView below) and then uncheck the **Auto Content Size** setting.
-By using the Size and Scroll setting (in the Geometry panel) you'll be able to configure scrollview behaviour.
+In order to configure ScrollView, you need to set a template for a View (see CustomView below) and then uncheck the **Auto Content Size** setting.
+By using the Size and Scroll setting (in the Geometry panel) you'll be able to configure ScrollView behavior.

 ### Draw Programmatically
-There are times when you really need to use code in order to draw inside a View.
-In this case you can use the Draw event.
+There are times when you really need to use Gravity code in order to draw inside a View.
+In this case, you can use the Draw event.
 We use that event to implement the [Freehand Drawing](https://docs.creolabs.com/tutorials/freehand-drawing.html) tutorial.

 ![Creo](images/view3.png)